Neptune-Sky/VanillaUpgrades/README.md

 - Toggles for disabling adaptation and snapping in the build grid.
 - New HUD window in world view that shows apoapsis, periapsis, eccentricity, and angle of your rocket.
 - Timewarp now stops when entering a planet's SoI.*
+- Time slowdown, you can now use decimal timewarps and even freeze time completely.
+(Off by default, due to cheaty nature.)
+- Physics timewarp up to 25x on all difficulties (Off by default, due to cheaty nature.)

 **New Unit Displays:**